ugaldelab/snPipe/README.md

 SnPipe is a pipeline is a pipeline that wraps several tools to perform SNP calling.
 Therefore, this tools must be availables.
 This tools are:

-*BWA*: a mapper to align the reads of the query genome to the reference genome
+**BWA**: a mapper to align the reads of the query genome to the reference genome.

-Samtools: a suite to perform several operations under SAM/BAM files, such as, order, remove duplicates, transform, etc.
+**Samtools**: a suite to perform several operations under SAM/BAM files, such as, order, remove duplicates, transform, etc.

-FreeBayes: an haplotype-based SNP caller.
+**FreeBayes**: an haplotype-based SNP caller.

 # The input file